‘Last-minute crisis’: Netanyahu says cabinet will not meet to approve deal

 “Come here before the cabinet meeting, and join us to ask the prime minister to stop and not sign a surrender deal with Hamas.”

-Al Jazeera’s Hamdah Salhut reporting from Amman said there weren’t “any sort of leaks about Hamas going back” on what they agreed upon in the ceasefire deal.
+Al Jazeera’s Hamdah Salhut, reporting from Amman, said there weren’t “any sort of leaks about Hamas going back” on what they agreed upon in the ceasefire deal.

-“What we are seeing rather is the internal conflict within Benjamin Netanyahu’s government, specifically among the Religious Zionism Party,” she said.
+“What we are seeing rather is the internal conflict within Netanyahu’s government, specifically among the Religious Zionisy Party,” she said.

 Netanyahu has faced great domestic pressure to bring home the scores of captives in Gaza, but his far-right coalition partners have threatened to bring down his government if he makes too many concessions.